2019 Update: All links have been updated below…

-Which are the best women’s suits of 2018, whether for a stylish interview outfit, a power suit, or some other major career event?
+Which are the best women’s suits of 2019, whether for a stylish interview outfit, a power suit, or some other major career event?
 (Or, hey: a simple, chic suit often makes a great work outfit all by itself!)
 We’ve recently updated The Corporette Guide to Interview Suits, but we haven’t talked about the best suits for women in ages (aww, here was one of our first discussions on suiting basics for women!) so I thought we’d do a roundup.
-(We’ll also be updating our guide to plus size suits, petite suits, tall suits, and more in the coming weeks as well!)
+(We’ve also updated guide to plus size suits, petite suits, tall suits, and more in the coming weeks as well!)
 Readers, which are your favorite interview suits right now?
 What do you consider to be your “power suit”?
 What are you looking for in a suit in 2018?

 First, some general tips on what to look for in a great suit: